0100101101011010/food/diary/_posts/2019-08-27-jellies-great-british-bake-along-2019.md

 ## Episode 2: Biscuits

 The issue with this one is I don't usually have figs randomly lying around the house, and they are kinda difficult to find in the stores here (not to mention expensive).
+I will have to think of a substitute for them when I get to this challenge.

 [See my results here](/food/diary/gbbo-bake-along-biscuits/).